etsy/nagios-herald/README.md

 To learn more, see the [formatters](/docs/formatters.md) page.

-## Helpers

-Helpers are libraries available to all formatters that can be used to supplement the content they generate.
-For example, a helper can pull in external information (such as a graph) that is relevant to a service that Nagios is alerting on.

-To learn more, see the [helpers](/docs/helpers.md) page.

 # Installing ``nagios-herald``

 Installation of ``nagios-herald`` should be as easy as installing the Ruby gem: